Rafael Devers Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in the league with a collective 6.9 strikeouts per nine innings.
+- The 6.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks last in the league.

-- Tigers pitchers combine to surrender nine total home runs at a rate of 1.5 per game (to rank 22nd in the league).
+- Tigers pitchers combine to rank 22nd in baseball in home runs surrendered (11 total, 1.6 per game).

-- The Tigers will send Turnbull (0-1) out to make his second start of the season.
+- Wentz (0-1) pitches for the Tigers to make his second start of the season.

-- His last appearance was on Saturday against the Tampa Bay Rays, when the righty threw 2 1/3 innings, surrendering seven earned runs while allowing eight hits.
+- The left-hander last appeared on Sunday against the Tampa Bay Rays, when he threw 5 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.